#

 For example, AI can identify when an employee with access to critical data suddenly starts logging in at unusual hours and accessing files outside their normal duties.
 Living Security, a leader in Human Risk Management (HRM), uses its AI guide, Livvy, to provide explainable, evidence-based recommendations with human-in-the-loop oversight.
 This intelligent guidance helps security teams prioritize the most critical risks and act with confidence, a capability recognized in the latest Forrester Wave report.

-Key Features of a Modern Insider Risk Platform
+What Defines a Modern Insider Risk Management Solution?

 When evaluating insider risk solutions, it's easy to get lost in a sea of features.
 Legacy tools like Data Loss Prevention (DLP) and User Behavior Analytics (UBA) were designed for a different era, one where the perimeter was clear and threats were more straightforward.
 Today’s distributed workforce and complex cloud environments demand a more intelligent approach.
 The most effective, modern platforms share a few core characteristics that set them apart from these older technologies.
 They move beyond simple data monitoring to provide a predictive, automated, and integrated approach to managing human risk.
 These solutions are built not just to find problems after they occur, but to anticipate and prevent them from happening in the first place.
 Understanding these capabilities is critical for any security leader looking to mature their program beyond reactive alerts and endless false positives.
 As you assess your options, look for these five key features to ensure you’re investing in a solution that can truly secure your organization from the inside out and deliver measurable results.